Steps To Take Before Making A Personal Injury Claim – Road Traffic Accidents

 If the owner of the car is uninsured or untraced then you should notify the Motor Insurers Bureau of Ireland and complete their notification questionnaire.
 Please note that there are strict timelines with respect to this notification.
 In Ireland, you have two years less one day to submit a fully completed application form to the Injuries Board, if you submit your claim after the two year period then you may not be entitled to move forward with the claim for compensation.
 It is vitally important that you name the correct defendants in your application and this can be tricky where the driver of the car is not the owner of the car as correct identification may be impeded.

 A solicitor can assist you by ensuring that you have correctly identified the defendants and thus ensuring that your case is completed in a timely and efficient manner.
-If you have been involved in a car accident then please phone Elaine on 01-6499900 for a confidential chat.
+If you have been involved in a car or road accident and would like advice with your car accident claim then please phone Elaine on 01-6499900 for a confidential chat.